insightfinder/InsightAgent/prometheus-new/README.md

 * `timestamp_field`: Field name for the timestamp.
 Default is `timestamp`.
 * `target_timestamp_timezone`: Timezone of the timestamp data to be sent and stored in InsightFinder.
 Default value is UTC.
 Only if you wish to store data with a time zone other than UTC, this field should be specified to be the desired time zone.
 * `instance_field`: Field name for the instance name.
 If not set or the field is not found, the instance name is the hostname of the machine the agent is installed on.
 This can also use a priority list, field names can be given: `instance1,instance2`.
+* `instance_whitelist`: This field is a regex string used to define which instances will be filtered.
 * `device_field`: Field name for the device/container for containerized projects.
 This can also use a priority list, field names can be given: `device1,device2`.
 * `data_fields`: Comma-delimited list of field names to use as data fields.
 If not set, all fields will be reported.
 Each data field can either be a field name (`name`) or a labeled field (`<name>::<value>` or `<name>::==<value>`), where `<name>` and `<value>` can be raw strings (`fieldname::fieldvalue`), curly or complex formatted (`link!!ref=json&auth!!name::=={val} - {ue}`), or a combination.
 If `::==` is used as the separator, `<value>` is treated as a mathematical expression that can be evaluated with `eval()`.
 * `thread_pool`: Number of thread to used in the pool, default is 20.